-National investigation into NHS mental health scandals after Independent exposes
+National investigation into NHS mental health scandals after Independent exposés

 Announcing the investigation with a “wide-ranging” brief on mental health care, health secretary Steve Barclay praised The Independent’s reporting for “raising awareness” of scandals at units across the country.

-The cabinet minister said that the Health and Safety Investigation Branch would look into the care of young people, examine staffing levels and scrutinise quality of care within units.
+The cabinet minister said that the Health and Safety Investigation Branch would look into the care of young people, examine staffing levels and scrutinise the quality of care within units.

 He also said an investigation into 2000 mental health deaths in Essex would be converted into a full public inquiry.